 "This is my sixth championship, and I am as happy with it as my first.
 We all know we still have games left, but today we will celebrate long and hard."

-The Champions League final against Dortmund and DFB-Pokal clincher with Stuttgart will provide Bayern with the opportunity to win a treble of honors.
+The Champions League final against Dortmund and DFB-Pokal clincher with Stuttgart will provide Bayern with the opportunity to win a treble of domestic honours.